Ph.D. Application Procedure

 regular meetings of these committees and the filing of written reports

-of their content with the Departmental Chairman and the Neuroscience Graduate Education Committee are departmental requirements for the PhD degree.
+of their content with the departmental chairperson and the Neuroscience Graduate Education Committee are departmental requirements for the PhD degree.
 The role of the Thesis Advisory Committee is to advise the student during execution of the PhD research and the writing of the PhD thesis.

 Scheduling and Documentation of Thesis Advisory Committee Meetings:

-The chairman of the Department of Neuroscience and the Chairman of the Neuroscience Graduate Education Committee are ex-officio members of all Thesis Advisory Committees and may elect to attend any Thesis Advisory Committee meeting.
+The chairperson of the Department of Neuroscience and the chairperson of the Neuroscience Graduate Education Committee are ex-officio members of all Thesis Advisory Committees and may elect to attend any Thesis Advisory Committee meeting.

 Neuroscience Graduate Student Organization